Dalelit/Battleship/Readme.txt

 - Restful apis, using Flask
 - Web sockets

 To use it, run the battleship.bat (in Windows).
+Check your firewall isn't block network connections.

-On browsers go to the url that Flask says /battleship.html
+On browsers go to the url that Flask says .../battleship.html

 Backlog:
 - Refactor it... it's a mess of hacks just to get it working